Scholarship Essay Contest

 - Outline your response before beginning to write the essay.
 Take time to really let the question sink in before attempting to formulate a response.

 - More is not always better.
-The essay prompt will provide a total word count.
+The essay must be 750 words or less.
 A great essay can be written within the word limit.

 - Citations to sources is always a good idea.
 It lets the judges know you put the effort into understanding the topic.

 - Proof read your work.
 Essays with bad grammar have no chance against an essay without that issue.

 - Think outside the box.
 Many essays will follow the same thought process.
 An intelligent response off the normal path can create separation.